Chicago Water Tower and Pumping Station

 SIDE TRIP!

-Head west on Chicago Avenue to State Street, then south on State Street 1/2 block to beautiful Holy Name Cathedral, Chicago's only Roman Catholic Cathedral.
+Head west on Chicago Avenue to State Street, then south on State Street one-half block to beautiful Holy Name Cathedral, Chicago's only Roman Catholic Cathedral.
 The Cathedral's ornate ceiling, which was meticulously restored to its original state after a 2009 roof fire, makes this a side trip worth taking!